 Programmers receive detailed specifications and translate them into working code.
 As a programmer, you’re handed requirements like “build a function that sorts user data by timestamp” and implement exactly that.
 You focus on code quality without broader design decisions.

-Developers own complete features from concept through deployment.
+Developers own the entire feature lifecycle from concept through deployment.
 They make decisions about user experience, database structure, and API design.

 Engineers operate at the highest level.
 They design entire systems that handle millions of users while balancing performance, security, and maintainability.